whisthq/whist/main-webserver/analytics/profiler/README.md

 python profiler.py
 ```

 To understand the CPU/IO profile of our webserver, use `time.time()` and `time.process_time()` inside a function of choice.
 The former checks wall time, the latter checks process CPU time.
-For example, you could profile `assign_container` (in `app/celery/aws_creation`) by adding the following near the start and end of the function:
+For example, you could profile a function by adding the following near the start and end of the function:

 ```
 time_start = time.time()